MattWindsor91/baps3-spec/services/playlist.md

 For a playlist, `quit` also closes any underlying player in addition.

-In addition, it _removes_ the following player requests:
+In addition, it _removes_ the following player requests (should they be present):

 * `load` — Replaced with `enqueue`;
 * `eject` — Replaced with `select` (with no arguments);